 How is the financial sector being used to drive accelerated change?

-KS — Before COVID-19 unfolded, financial services firms in the EU had been thrust into the very centre of the ESG action as intermediaries of capital flows.
+KS — Before COVID-19 unfolded, financial services firms in the EU had been thrust into the very center of the ESG action as intermediaries of capital flows.
 The EU doesn’t regulate corporate disclosures itself — that is the job of the individual Member States.
 But it does regulate the financial services space across the EU.
 And that has made the financial sector a valuable tool in the EU’s response.
 Essentially, the EU had asked the financial sector to disclose the ESG footprint of the constituent parts of their portfolios.
 And that was forcing them to have tough conversations with their corporate clients about what they need to disclose.

-RD – That was certainly the intention and, once COVID-19 abates, I suspect those disclosure requirements will catalyse some players to take action.
+RD – That was certainly the intention and, once COVID-19 abates, I suspect those disclosure requirements will catalyze some players to take action.
 But without meaningful policy around targets and expectations, I worry this will simply become an accounting endeavor.
 Depending on how you measure it, some estimates suggest that the major oil companies spent about one percent of their CapEx on renewable energy investments between 2012 and 2018.
 That was at a time where oil prices were fairly high and it was already very clear that public opinion and investment capital was moving away from fossil fuels.
 So while the narrative around ESG will certainly get some momentum from forced disclosures and the like, I think the pace of the transition is still going to be slow.

 Are you concerned about what the Principles for Responsible Investing (PRI) is calling the ‘inevitable policy response’?